I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Don’t worry; we aren’t going back to Painter’s putty and sanding again.
 I’m talking about caulking now.

 To make molding and trim blend seamlessly into your walls, use paintable caulk to fill in any gaps.
-Not only will the caulk provide a seamless look, but also it cuts down on drafts around windows and doors.
+The caulk will not only provide a seamless look but also cut down on drafts around windows and doors.

 Caulk can sometimes be a bit tricky to work with and messy to boot.